 Tip 3: Practice makes perfect

 If your homework-load has already started to wind down, you can take some practice tests or quizzes, to help you revise and even challenge yourself to next year’s level.
-Sign up for a free trial of YourTutor to access 100s of practice quizzes, across all core subjects, at all year levels.
+Sign up for a trial of Studiosity to access 100s of practice quizzes, across all core subjects, at all year levels.